 Don’t worry, that pain is perfectly natural, and will almost certainly dissipate the next time someone posts a kitten photo in your timeline.
 See?
 Now doesn’t that feel better?

 What’s left to say about Facebook’s seeming disregard for user privacy?
 Not enough to fill out a 1,000 word op-ed, certainly.
 Let’s just nip this one in the bud and explain how things are going to go here: Someone reads the fine print, blog posts are written, outrage spreads, Facebook and the company will adjust things accordingly.

 It’s not a mistake; it’s part of the process now.
 At some point, user outrage simply became part of testing the waters with new features.
-See, for all of the impact services like Facebook have had on our daily lives — both good and bad — the simple fact is that, like the rest of the internet, Facebook is in the business of selling ads.
+See, for all of the impact services like Facebook have had on our daily lives — both good and bad — the simple fact is that, like the rest of the internet,

 There’s nothing advertisers like more than specificity.
 Above all, they want to make sure they’re targeting the right people with the money they spend, and for that, it doesn’t get much better than Facebook, which knows even more about you with every new feature.
 The company’s new audio-recognition software opens a whole new vertical of useful information.
 Forgetting for a moment deeper conspiracies regarding conversation snooping and the like via your phone’s mic, just the simple, real-time collection and logging of the music you’re listening to and the shows you’re watching brings exactly the sort of information advertisers are looking to sell against.

 At some point in the process, outrage simply became part of testing the waters.